adrirubio/jekyll-theme-chirpy/_posts/2021-02-02-The_Rocket_League_Guide_part_2.md

 ### This Is Not Technically Not A Tip But Just a traning pack

 The only tip that has a few traning packs is backbord defence!!
+There are lots of backbord defence but I enjoy this one best 50A0-CCEF-2350-4A46!!!
+The other tips just need practice for example camera setings,ball over boost,don't get ahead of your self last but not least backbord defence see what I mean!!!!